souzafcharles/Java-Spring-React-Fullstack/README.md

     - Use `@Transactional(readOnly = true)` to ensure the method runs within a read-only transaction for optimized database performance;
 - Implement a method to insert a new `Food` entity:
     - `insert`: Saves a new `Food` entity in the database;
-    - Use `@Transactional` to ensure that this method runs within a transactional context, enabling database operations rollback if any exceptions occur.
+    - Use `@Transactional` to ensure that this method runs within a transactional context, enabling database operations rollback if any exceptions occur;
+- Implement a method to retrieve a `Food` entity by its `id`:
+    - `findById`: Fetches a single `Food` entity by its identifier and maps it to a `FoodResponseDTO`;
+    - Use `@Transactional(readOnly = true)` to ensure that this method runs within a read-only transaction;
+- Implement a method to update an existing `Food` entity:
+    - `update`: Updates an existing `Food` entity by its identifier;
+    - Use `@Transactional` to ensure the method is executed in a transactional context for data consistency;
+- Implement a method to delete a `Food` entity:
+    - `delete`: Deletes a `Food` entity by its identifier;
+    - Use `@Transactional` to ensure the operation is part of a transaction, allowing rollback in case of failure.
-### 7.6 Requirements for FoodController Class:
+#### 7.6 Requirements for FoodController Class:
 - Create the `FoodController` class to manage RESTful endpoints for the `Food` resource;
 - Use `@RestController` annotation to mark it as a REST controller for Spring;
 - Map requests using the `@RequestMapping` annotation for the `/foods` endpoint;